Ultimate Berlin Travel Guide: Everything You Need For Your Trip

 More Berlin Travel Tips

-• Talk to the locals: Yup, Berliner schnauze (brutal humor) is real but don’t let that scare you.
+- Talk to the locals.
+Yup, Berliner schnauze (brutal humor) is real.
+But don’t let that scare you.
 Many locals will be happy to speak with you and share their stories.
 If they happen to invite you somewhere too, that’s a bonus!

-• Drinking is allowed, anywhere, anytime: If you’re on a budget, skip the cocktail bar, grab yourself a späti beer or two, and follow the locals to sit outside somewhere while watching the sunset.
+- Drinking is allowed, anywhere, anytime.
+If you’re on a budget, skip the cocktail bar, grab yourself a späti beer or two, and follow the locals to sit outside somewhere while watching the sunset.

-Budget Considerations
+Berlin Budget Considerations

 Daily Budget Guidelines